 All manuscripts should be submitted complete; this includes, where relevant, all references, figures, supplements, legends, etc. Authors are responsible for the content and accuracy of all references.
 Submitted manuscripts should be original piece of work.
 And it should not be under concurrent considerations to any other publishers.
-All new submissions should be submitted only electrically and all the manuscripts can choose whatever the design suits to the study.
+All new submissions should be submitted only electronically and all the manuscripts can choose whatever the design suits to the study.
 To be a readers friendly kindly attach an abstract with proper keywords.

 Times New Roman 12 with the space of 1.5